alexszakal/TomoLearn/README.md

 ## CMAKE_CACHE entries
 -  `ENABLE_CUDA` bool
 -  `ENABLE_SANITIZER_ADDRESS` bool; for line numbers set `ASAN_SYMBOLIZER_PATH=/usr/lib/llvm-6.0/bin/llvm-symbolizer` environment variable AND include debug symbols in the executable by adding `CMAKE_BUILD_TYPE=RelWithDebInfo` to the Cmake cache
+-  Set `CMAKE_BUILD_TYPE=RelWithDebInfo` to show line numbers in the log of CUDA memory sanitizer.
+Command to start the memory sanitizer: `compute-sanitizer --tool memcheck --report-api-errors all path_to_executable`
 -  `ENABLE_SANITIZER_MEMORY` bool
 -  `Python3_ROOT_DIR = /home/szakal/anaconda3/` needed in case of Anaconda Python.
 In this case, add `PYTHONPATH=/home/szakal/anaconda3/` environment variable to the run configuration